paliperidone (Intramuscular route)Pronunciation

 It is very important that your doctor check your progress at regular visits to make sure that paliperidone is working properly.
 Blood tests may be needed to check for any unwanted effects.

-Stop using paliperidone and check with your doctor right away if you have any of the following symptoms while using paliperidone: convulsions (seizures), difficulty with breathing, a fast heartbeat, a high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
+Check with your doctor right away if you have any of the following symptoms while using paliperidone: convulsions (seizures), difficulty with breathing, a fast heartbeat, a high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
 These could be symptoms of a serious condition called neuroleptic malignant syndrome (NMS).

 paliperidone may cause tardive dyskinesia (a movement disorder).
 Check with your doctor right away if you have any of the following symptoms while using paliperidone: lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of the tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.